Recycled frames & plastic neutral contact lenses – we've partnered with Boots Opticians to help you find alternative choices for your eyewear

 • Recycle your old glasses with BOTANIQ® and Terracycle® Zero Waste Box™

-Once you have finished with your old frames you can give them a second life by returning them to BOTANIQ® who are working with TerraCycle® and their Zero Waste Box Scheme™ to be recycled or reused.
+Once you have finished with your old frames you can give them a second life by returning them to BOTANIQ® who are partnering with TerraCycle® and their Zero Waste Box Scheme™ to be recycled or reused.

 Recycle your contact lenses